minute read

 Divider

 A very close second to Petra in terms of antiquity and popularity is Jerash, the ruined Roman city in the north of Jordan.
 Its temples, theatres, gates and columns speak to a wide audience, a casual wander through the ruins as impressive as a detailed historical guide.
-Imperial in nature, getting a feel for life in the second century AD requires - at minimum - three to four hours of your time.
+Imperial in nature, getting a feel for life in the 2nd century AD requires - at minimum - three to four hours of your time.

 I took public transport from Amman and spent the better part of a day ambling through the site, returning to Amman before dark.

 It was daunting at first, given the enormity of the site and lack of signs.
 I opted to wander alone, but others I saw had employed the knowledge and expertise of a guide.
 I prefer to wander at my own pace, taking photographs and letting my imagination run wild as I go.
-However, the use of a guide on this occasion would have been beneficial, if only for becoming oriented.

 The entrance is at the south, close to Hadrian’s Arch.